-The SSR2 Review Team believes that an overhauled DNS Abuse Analysis program would enable ICANN compliance to establish standard expectations regarding the prevalence of abuse.
+The SSR2 Review Team believes that an overhauled DNS Abuse Analysis program would enable ICANN Contractual Compliance to establish standard expectations regarding the prevalence of abuse.
 Since blocklists may not be 100% accurate and can be manipulated, ICANN will have to put effort into validating analysis results, and contracted parties must have the opportunity to refute ICANN’s notice.

 SSR2 Recommendation 10: Provide Clarity on Definitions of Abuse-related Terms

 10.1.
 ICANN org should post a web page that includes their working definition of DNS abuse, i.e., what it uses for projects, documents, and contracts.
 The definition should explicitly note what types of security threats ICANN org currently considers within its remit to address through contractual and compliance mechanisms, as well as those ICANN org understands to be outside its remit.
-If ICANN org uses other similar terminology—e.g., security threat, malicious conduct—ICANN org should include both its working definition of those terms and precisely how ICANN org is distinguishing those terms from DNS abuse.
+If ICANN org uses other similar terminology, e.g., security threat, malicious conduct, ICANN org should include both its working definition of those terms and precisely how ICANN org is distinguishing those terms from DNS abuse.
 This page should include links to excerpts of all current abuse-related obligations in contracts with contracted parties, including any procedures and protocols for responding to abuse.
 ICANN org should update this page annually, date the latest version, and link to older versions with associated dates of publication.

 10.2.
 Establish a staff-supported, cross-community working group (CCWG) to establish a process for evolving the definitions of prohibited DNS abuse, at least once every two years, on a predictable schedule (e.g., every other January), that will not take more than 30 business days to complete.
 This group should involve stakeholders from consumer protection, operational cybersecurity, academic or independent cybersecurity research, law enforcement, and e-commerce.